← All Articles guides

 Choose your songs.
 For each moment, pick 1 to 3 songs.
 For the register signing, pick more than you think you need.
 You can always fade out, but silence is genuinely awkward.

 Download everything.
 Whatever tool you use, every track must be on the device.
-Test in aeroplane mode.
+Test in airplane mode.
 If it doesn’t play offline, it won’t play at the venue.
+In Wedding Player, tracks are downloaded automatically when you add them.
+You’ll also get a warning if you try to enter Live Mode with any tracks still not downloaded, and there’s a built-in Offline Readiness check in Settings so you can verify everything the day before.

 Rehearse.
 Run through the full ceremony music at least once.
 Time the transitions.
 Practice the fade-outs.
-If a friend or family member is operating the music, make sure they’ve done a dry run.
-If the venue is handling it, walk them through the app and the running order beforehand.
+If the venue is handling the music, walk the co-ordinator through the app beforehand.

 The short version

 Your ceremony music doesn’t need a DJ.
-It needs a plan, the right app, and someone you trust holding the phone.
-Download your tracks, rehearse the flow, and enjoy the day knowing the music is handled.
+It needs a plan, the right app, and a venue co-ordinator who’s been shown what to do.
+Download your tracks, build the timeline, rehearse the flow, and enjoy the day knowing the music is handled.

 Ready to plan your ceremony music?